Emma Watson Movies: 5 non-Harry Potter you NEED to watchby Marcelo Neves

 The film is directed by the worshipped Sofia Coppola, who has in her career a common theme: privileged people, empty lives and the difficulty of meeting.
 Her thorough and untrial look is now facing a real case, denounced by journalist Nancy Jo Sales for Vanity Fair magazine.

 Coppola hits by making Bling Ring almost an observational film, showing the inconsequential acts of these young people and the narcissistic universe they inhabit.
 It is a restrained but no less powerful critique of modern consumer society.

 4. Emma Watson in Noé

-Emma starred in 2014’s Noé,which chronicles a biblical passage already known, but by a different look, by director Darren Aronosfky, known as Black Swan (2010) and Mother!
+Emma starred in 2014’s Noé, which chronicles a biblical passage already known, but by a different look, by director Darren Aronosfky, known as Black Swan (2010) and Mother!
 (2017).

 Emma Watson plays Noé’s eldest daughter, Ila, who is vitally important to the narrative and represents for the actress one of the most dramatic roles of her entire career.

-5. Emma Watson in Adorable Women
+5. Emma Watson in Little Women

-In the adaptation of Louisa May Alcott’s novel under Greta Gerwig, Watson lives Meg, the older sister of Jo (Saiorse Ronan), Amy (Florence Pugh) and Beth (Eliza Scanlen).
+In the adaptation of Louisa May Alcott’s novel under Greta Gerwig, Watson lives Meg, the older sister of Jo (Saoirse Ronan), Amy (Florence Pugh) and Beth (Eliza Scanlen).
 The cast is also composed of other Hollywood big names such as Laura Dern, Timothée Chalamet, Meryl Streep, Bob Odenkirk and Louis Garrel.

-At the 2020 Academy Awards, the film received six nominations – Best Picture, Best Actress (Ronan), Best Supporting Actress (Pugh), Best Adapted Screenplay and Best Original Score, – in addition to winning Best Costume Design.
+At the 2020 Academy Awards, the film received six nominations – Best Picture, Best Actress (Ronan), Best Supporting Actress (Pugh), Best Adapted Screenplay and Best Original Score – in addition to winning Best Costume Design.